Dr. Selahattin Akçiçek Cultural Center

 Dr. Selahattin Akçiçek Cultural Center (Dr. Selahattin Akçiçek Kültür Merkezi) is a building for art and cultural activities located in Konak, İzmir, Turkey.
 It is named after the former İzmir mayor Selahattin Akçiçek (1918–1977).
-The center facilitates art and culture activities for Konak district and Greater Izmir.
+The center facilitates art and culture activities for Konak district and Greater İzmir.
 It is affiliated with the Konak Municipality Cultural and Social Affairs Directorate.

 Facilities

 The center facilitates the Avni Anıl Theater, a small hall, a painting workshop and a course room.

 Avni Anıl Theater

 The theater with 278 seats is used as a multipurpose concert, theater and panel hall.

 Workshop

 The painting workshop, with a capacity of 15 people, facilitates guitar and theater lessons additional to painting courses.

 The halls

 The small hall has a capacity of 40 people, and hosts choir activities.

 The 1/A hall has a capacity of 30 people, and is used as a theater, guitar, choir or chess room.